AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 ## Recommendation based on peer activity {#recommendationbasedonpeeractivity}

-Displays training based on what your peers are taking.
+Displays training based on what&nbsp;your&nbsp;peers are taking.
 This is again driven by a Machine Learning algorithm.
-The recommendations are based on training for both Custom and Industry Aligned learners.
+The recommendations are based on training for both&nbsp;Custom and Industry Aligned&nbsp;learners.&nbsp;